forrestjacobs/dotfiles/README.md

    ```
 3. Check out this project and run `./install.sh`.

-There may be additional instructions printed at the end of the script's output. `install.sh` is idempotent, so you can run it again to see the instructions later.
+There may be additional instructions printed at the end of the script's output.
+Run `dot_doctor` to see these instructions later.

 ### Home Manager